kubernetes/website/content/en/blog/_posts/2022-05-18-prevent-unauthorised-volume-mode-conversion.md

 Repeat steps 1 to 3 for all `VolumeSnapshotContents` whose volume mode needs to be converted during a backup or restore operation.

-If the above annotation is present on a `VolumeSnapshotContent` object, Kubernetes will not prevent the volume mode from being converted.
+If the annotation shown in step 4 above is present on a `VolumeSnapshotContent` object, Kubernetes will not prevent the volume mode from being converted.
 Users should keep this in mind before they attempt to add the annotation to any `VolumeSnapshotContent`.